behry/hello-world/README.md

 # hello-world
-It is a new start!
+It is a small step towards wisdom.
+Nothing is cheap.